nationalarchives/front-end-development-guide/development-guide.md

 ---

 ## Checkpoint 4: Enhance with JavaScript

+### JavaScript Testing

+JavaScript and jQuery code is tested using QUnit.
+There is good documentation available on the [QUnit website](https://qunitjs.com/) including [an introduction to unit testing](http://qunitjs.com/intro/), a [cookbook](http://qunitjs.com/cookbook/) and good [documentation](http://api.qunitjs.com/) of the API.

 ### General JavaScript principles
 There are a few principles which we follow for all JavaScript development.
 The peer review will check that: